-- (b) [Refer Appendix 1]

-- (c) [Refer Appendix 1]

-- (d) finance charges in respect of finance leases recognised in accordance with Ind AS 17, Leases; and

-- (e) exchange differences arising from foreign currency borrowings to the extent that they are regarded as an adjustment to interest costs.

-- 6A.
-With regard to exchange difference required to be treated as borrowing costs in accordance with paragraph 6(e), the manner of arriving at the adjustments stated therein shall be as follows:

-- (i) the adjustment should be of an amount which is equivalent to the extent to which the exchange loss does not exceed the difference between the cost of borrowing in functional currency when compared to the cost of borrowing in a foreign currency.

-- (ii) where there is an unrealised exchange loss which is treated as an adjustment to interest and subsequently there is a realised or unrealised gain in respect of the settlement or translation of the same borrowing, the gain to the extent of the loss previously recognised as an adjustment should also be recognised as an adjustment to interest.

-- 7 Depending on the circumstances, any of the following may be qualifying assets:

-- (a) inventories
+- 6 Borrowing costs may include: - (a) interest expense calculated using the effective interest method as described in Ind AS 109, Financial Instruments; - (b) [Refer Appendix 1] - (c) [Refer Appendix 1] - (d) 1interest in respect of lease liabilities recognised in accordance with Ind AS 116, Leases; and - (e) exchange differences arising from foreign currency borrowings to the extent that they are regarded as an adjustment to interest costs. - 6A.
+With regard to exchange difference required to be treated as borrowing costs in accordance with paragraph 6(e), the manner of arriving at the adjustments stated therein shall be as follows: - (i) the adjustment should be of an amount which is equivalent to the extent to which the exchange loss does not exceed the difference between the cost of borrowing in functional currency when compared to the cost of borrowing in a foreign currency. - (ii) where there is an unrealised exchange loss which is treated as an adjustment to interest and subsequently there is a realised or unrealised gain in respect of the settlement or translation of the same borrowing, the gain to the extent of the loss previously recognised as an adjustment should also be recognised as an adjustment to interest. - 7 Depending on the circumstances, any of the following may be qualifying assets: - (a) inventories

-- (b) manufacturing plants

-- (c) power generation facilities

-- (d) intangible assets

-- (e) investment properties

-- (f) bearer plants.